jake-knerr/chess/README.md

 }
 ```

-#### Named fragments can use additional selectors to select the child content.
+#### Fragments can use additional selectors to select the child content.

 In this way, a fragment is a type of sub-component.